pola-rs/polars/py-polars/polars/index.md

 for optimizations and choosing the fastest algorithm given that context.

 ### LazyFrame
 A `LazyFrame` is a `DataFrame` abstraction that lazily keeps track of the query plan.
-Read more about the [eager Lazy DataFrame operations](lazy/index.html#polars.lazy.LazyFrame).
+Read more about the [Lazy DataFrame operations](lazy/index.html#polars.lazy.LazyFrame).

 ### Expr
 The arguments given to a `LazyFrame` can be constructed by building simple or complex queries.
 See the examples in the